CHRIS HELENE BRIDGE

 Chris Helene Bridge is an award-winning author, artist and literacy advocate whose creative work continues to make a difference to people worldwide.

 Andrew’s Story, has educated and inspired pediatric patients and their families at MD Anderson Cancer Center and pediatric oncology clinics internationally where it is given to families at the point of their child’s diagnosis.
 Learning of the impact of the literacy crisis, Chris was determined to get books into the hands of children at risk for illiteracy.
-Chris partnered with the Barbara Bush Houston Literacy Foundation who selected Read to Me! - a Moonbeam Award Winner - to feature at their summer literacy camps and distribute to children at risk.
-Chris’s three subsequent children’s books have all been featured in consecutive years by the Barbara Bush foundation as they continue their fight against illiteracy.
-Her book, The Same Heart is being praised by peacemakers globally as it introduces diversity and helps build a bridge to unity.
+Chris partnered with the Barbara Bush Houston Literacy Foundation who selected Read to Me! – a Moonbeam Award Winner – to feature at their summer literacy camps and distribute to children at risk.
+Chris’s four subsequent children’s books have all been featured in consecutive years by the Barbara Bush

 Who you were as a child may be a clue as to who you may become as an adult.